pawalt/improvement/README.md

 #### Clockify

-I'll be using clockify with it's Todoist integration to time all my tasks.
+I'll be using clockify with its Todoist integration to time all my tasks.

 ### Rules